LambethFoodbank/fba-infrastructure/README.md

 - Node.js

 ## Get AWS credentials
-Go to [Softwire AWS Start page](https://softwire.awsapps.com/start#/) and select VFB and the appropriate role to assume.
+1. Go to the Lambeth Foodbank AWS Start page and login
-Click on `Command line or programmatic access`, and copy the commands to inject your credentials in the terminal.
+2. Click on "Access Keys" under the LambethFoodBank account, and follow the instructions to inject your credentials in the terminal.
+3. Additionally, set the environment variable `AWS_ACCOUNT_ID` to the id for the same AWS account
+4. To check this has worked, run `aws s3 ls`.
+You will probably get a single line returned (something like `2024-05-16 11:13:28 cdk-xxxxxxxxx-assets-xxxxxxxxxxxx-eu-west-2`), but as long as it doesn't error you're probably connected.

 ## Useful commands
 * `npm run build` to compile typescript to js